department-of-veterans-affairs/va-digital-service-handbook/_pages/resources/technical.md

 ### Expectations

-Teams working on the Veteran Tools Platform are required to have "Technical" as a skillset, including architecture, development, quality assurance, testing, and deployment (see [Team Roles]({{site.baseurl}}/resources/more/team-structure#team-roles)).
+Teams working on the Veteran-facing Services Platform are required to have "Technical" as a skillset, including architecture, development, quality assurance, testing, and deployment (see [Team Roles]({{site.baseurl}}/resources/more/team-structure#team-roles)).

-Teams working on the Veteran Tools Platform are responsible for building services that follow guidelines in this Technical guide and in the <a href="https://department-of-veterans-affairs.github.io/va-digital-services-platform-docs/docs/vets-developer-docs/getting-started.html" target="_blank">Veteran Tools Platform Developer Documentation</a>.
+Teams working on the Veteran-facing Services Platform are responsible for building services that follow guidelines in this Technical guide and in the <a href="https://department-of-veterans-affairs.github.io/va-digital-services-platform-docs/docs/vets-developer-docs/getting-started.html" target="_blank">Veteran-facing Services Platform Developer Documentation</a>.

 If you have any questions, ask your DSVA contact.